Spiritual-Entanglement/rumc-snsg/YouthBibleStudy/01-TheStart-01-original.md

   - is from someone who has already been walking that road for a long time.

 - Most of his life this guy tried hard to live a Christian life.
-  - He kept failing because he was trying to do it with is own power.
+  - He kept failing because he was trying to do it with is own power; his willpower.
-  - Once he learned how to stay close to God
+  - Once he learned how to stay close to God; to abide in Christ,
     - He was able to realized the victory Jesus won on the Cross and His Resurrection
     - Faith began to flow from within.
+    - Most of the time, this guy has a sense of peace that is hard to explain.

 - God's grace has always been at work in his life.
   - It found this guy while he was lost in this world